-Holding Cabinets
+Holding Food Warmer Cabinets

 Holding cabinets hold cooked foods at a safe temperature until you’re ready to serve it to your guests.
 Ideal for catering events and large dining experiences, holding cabinets allow your team to be prepared for even the busiest dinner rush.

-Proofing Cabinets
+Proofing Food Warmer Cabinets

-Proofing cabinets provide an ideal environment for the final rising period when making dough, which is called “proofing.”
+Proofing food warmer cabinets provide an ideal environment for the final rising period when making dough, which is called “proofing.”
 These cabinets typically operate between 70 and 115 degrees Fahrenheit, the perfect temperature for this stage of breadmaking.

 Holding/Proofing Cabinets

-As you may have guessed, a holding/proofing cabinet is capable of both holding and proofing!
+As you may have guessed, a holding/proofing food warmer cabinet is capable of both holding and proofing!
 Since these units can operate as either a holding cabinet or a proofing cabinet, they’re ideal for small operations that only have space for one unit in their kitchen.

 Size Options